Managing permanent changes to appearance

 Reconstructive surgery

 Your doctor may prescribe creams or gels to help a scar heal, make it feel softer or lighten its colour.
 If a scar is uncomfortable and stiff, physiotherapy may help to soften it and make it more comfortable.
-Steroid injections may be used to soften and flatten certain types of scar.
+Steroid injections may be used to soften and flatten certain types of scars.

 It may also be possible to have surgery to make a scar less noticeable.
 Doctors call this scar revision.
-A surgeon can do this under a general anaesthetic or sometimes under a local anaesthetic.
+A surgeon can do this under a general anaesthetic, or sometimes under a local anaesthetic.
 You may have to wait up to a year or sometimes longer after your first operation to have this done.

-If you wear any type of prosthesis (false body part) and do not feel confident, talk to your nurse or doctor.
-The prosthesis may not be the right fit, type or colour match for you.
+The prosthesis may not be the right fit or type for you.
 This could be because it was not correct to begin with or because it is now damaged.
 Or it could be that your body weight or shape has changed since it was fitted.
+If you have black or brown skin, you may not have been offered a prosthesis that is the right skin colour match for you.

 Make-up, clothing and accessories to cover up body changes